adambard/learnxinyminutes-docs/javascript-es6.html.markdown

 // Note that 0 is falsy and "0" is truthy, even though 0 == "0".

 ///////////////////////////////////
 // 2.
-Variables, Arrays and Objects
+Variables, Arrays, Objects and Template Strings

 // Variables are declared with the `var` keyword.
 JavaScript is dynamically
 // typed, so you don't need to specify type.
 Assignment uses a single `=`